Florida vs. Michigan Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Florida vs. Michigan Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 19

-Tuesday's game at Spectrum Center has the Florida Gators (7-3) squaring off against the Michigan Wolverines (6-5) at 7:00 PM ET (on December 19).
-Our computer prediction projects a narrow 80-78 victory for Florida, so expect a tight matchup.
+Tuesday's contest at Spectrum Center has the Florida Gators (7-3) going head to head against the Michigan Wolverines (6-5) at 7:00 PM ET (on December 19).
+Our computer prediction projects a narrow 79-78 win for Florida, so it should be a tight matchup.

-Based on our computer prediction, Michigan is projected to cover the spread (3.5) against Florida.
-The two sides are projected to come in below the 157.5 over/under.
+Based on our computer prediction, Michigan projects to cover the 3.5-point spread in its matchup against Florida.
+The over/under is currently listed at 157.5, and the two sides are projected to go under that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!